List of books in The Railway Series: Gordon the High Speed Engine

 Gordon is jealous when Donald tells him about High Speed Trains on the Other Railway.
 He tries to copy them, but ends up slipping helplessly on the rails.
 He is then blamed for ruining wedding clothes with his smoke, and is well and truly in disgrace.
 But he manages to get the Express home after his firebars collapsed, and the Fat Controller forgives him.
-He also apologises – it transpires the spoiled wedding clothes weren't Gordon's fault.
+He also apologises – it transpires the spoiled wedding clothes were not Gordon's fault.
 He is then allowed to take a special train to Carlisle and a High Speed Train named Pip & Emma arrives to assist while he is away.
 At last, Gordon is allowed to show how fast he is.